Could this tragic loss have been prevented, and are justice and compensation available to the victims and their families?

 Continue reading →

-Could this senseless shooting have been prevented and are justice and compensation available to Mr. Roberson?
+Could this senseless Lithonia nightclub shooting have been prevented, and are justice and compensation available to the victims?

-Was negligent security a factor in this Macon nightclub shooting and could this tragedy have been prevented?
-Read Our Legal Take below to find out if Mr. Lee may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this Lithonia nightclub shooting?
+Read Our Legal Take below to find out if the victims may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

 Nightclub patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the subject property and whether this shooting may have been prevented.
+The Murray Law Firm questions the level of security provided at the nightclub and whether this shooting may have been prevented.

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the nightclub owner or management failed to provide adequate security, Roberson Lee may seek justice and elect to pursue legal claims for his injuries.
+Should the facts of this matter reveal that the nightclub owner failed to provide adequate security, the victims may seek justice and elect to pursue legal claims for their injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.